-- In January 2019, the Company received a notice that the Administrative Council for Economic Defense anti-trust agency in Brazil had commenced an administrative proceeding against a number of insurance brokers, including both Marsh and JLT, and insurers "to investigate an alleged sharing of sensitive commercial and competitive confidential information" in the aviation insurance and reinsurance sector. - From 2014, Marsh Ltd. was engaged by Greensill Capital (UK) Limited as its insurance broker.
+- In January 2019, the Company received a notice that the Administrative Council for Economic Defense anti-trust agency in Brazil had commenced an administrative proceeding against a number of insurance brokers, including both Marsh and JLT, and insurers "to investigate an alleged sharing of sensitive commercial and competitive confidential information" in the aviation insurance and reinsurance sector. - From 2014, Marsh Ltd. was engaged by Greensill Capital (UK) Limited and its affiliates as its insurance broker.
 Marsh Ltd. placed a number of trade credit insurance policies for Greensill.
 On March 1, 2021, Greensill filed an action against certain of its trade credit insurers in Australia seeking a mandatory injunction compelling these insurers to renew coverage under expiring policies.
 Later that day, the Australian court denied Greensill's application.
 Since then, a number of Greensill entities have filed for, or been subject to, insolvency proceedings, and several litigations and investigations have been commenced in the U.K., Australia, Germany, Switzerland and the U.S., including claims brought by Greensill's administrators and loss payees under Greensill's trade credit insurance policies.
 In June 2023, White Oak, one such loss payee, filed a claim in the High Court of Justice in London against Marsh Ltd., related to White Oak's purchase of accounts receivable from Greensill.
 In November 2023, Credit Suisse, another loss payee, added Marsh Ltd. as a party to the omnibus trade credit insurance policy litigation among Greensill and its insurers and loss payees in Australia.
-The claims by both loss payees allege that Marsh Ltd., which was not the insurance broker for either White Oak or Credit Suisse, failed to take required steps to make complete and accurate representations to them in their respective capacities as loss payees.
+In November 2024, Greensill Bank AG (in insolvency), an affiliate of Greensill and an insured entity under the policies, added Marsh Pty Ltd as a party to the same omnibus litigation in Australia.
+The claims by the loss payees allege that Marsh Ltd. failed to take required steps to make complete and accurate representations to them in their respective capacities as loss payees and, in the case of White Oak, that Marsh Ltd. either knew certain representations to be false or was reckless as to the truth or falsity of the same.
+In February 2025, Greensill Bank AG circulated an example draft pleading and sought Marsh Ltd.'s consent to amend their claims in the omnibus litigation to join Marsh Ltd. If Marsh Ltd. does not consent, they indicated their intention to seek an order from the Australian court to join Marsh Ltd. to the omnibus litigation.